MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 az '{"key":"value"}' --debug
 ```

+See what the Azure CLI is interpreting in the `Command arguments` line of the output.
 In PowerShell, the double quotes around the `key:value` pair is removed by design.

 ```output
 Command arguments: ['{key:value}', '--debug']